20 Top-Rated Beaches in Krabi, Thailand

 Ao Nang Beach | Photo Copyright: Meagan Drillinger

 Ao Nang is Krabi's most popular resort town and easier-to-access mainland beach.
-It's always buzzing with excitement-the chatter of divers and snorkelers, the soft crash of the surf over the coastline, the comings and goings of tour boats.
-Ao Nang town can be easily reached by taxi and offers lots of accommodation options right on the waterfront, such as luxurious Anana Ecological Resort Krabi and Sea Seeker Krabi Resort.
+It's always buzzing with excitement, the chatter of divers and snorkelers, the soft crash of the surf over the coastline, the comings and goings of tour boats.
+Ao Nang town can be easily reached by taxi and offers lots of accommodation options right on the waterfront, such as the luxurious Anana Ecological Resort Krabi and Sea Seeker Krabi Resort.

 Palm-lined Ao Nang Beach